felixmulder/felixmulder.github.io/writing/2019-10-05-Haskell-in-Production.md

 ### Testability
 We need to be able to test different components in isolation.
-Some of these components are pure or can be testing in a pure manner - if we mock out certain dependencies.
+Some of these components are pure or can be tested in a pure manner - if we mock out certain dependencies.

 ### Maintainability